gpbrez/compsim/README.md

-This is a web-based simulation of a computer built up from simulated logic gates.
+A web-based simulation of a computer built up from simulated logic gates.